agiza/chef-dev-workstation/README.md

 linux_setup.rb - Installs the workstation environment on CentOS/RHEL flavored machines.

+dev_kernel.rb - Installs a newer development kernel on CentOS boxes.
+This is here for docker support.

 windows_setup.rb - Installs the workstation environment on Windows machines.

 # Authors